ansys/pyansys-tools-variableinterop/README.rst

   time.
 This library uses the `visitor pattern <https://en.wikipedia.org/wiki/Visitor_pattern>`_ to make it easy and reliable to add and reuse new operations with compile-time semantics.
-- In trade, adding new datatypes is not easy
+- In trade, adding new datatypes is not easy.
-- Most commonly re-used metadata strongly defined.
-Generic dictionary provided for custom metadata
+- Most commonly re-used metadata is strongly defined.
+A generic dictionary is provided for custom metadata.

 Top level items
 ---------------
-The top level items in this package are:
+Descriptions follow of the top-level items in this package:

 * The base metadata type that all variable types extend is CommonVariableMetadata.
 Metadata is defined as the information